inno-nl/go-http-client/README.md

 ## 4 Error logging

-The http library comes with a way to log to STDOUT.
-You can enable it by calling
+The http library comes with a way to inject a custom error logger.
+Call the LogErrors method and inject that function that should run everytime an error is raised
 ```
-client.LogErrors(true)
-request.LogErrors(true)
+client.LogErrors(true, func(e httpclient.HttpError) {
+	log.Errorf("Error reaching URL: %s with error: %s", e.Url, e.Error.Error())
+})
 ```